 However, in aircraft new technologies and aircraft designs assessment the DOC plays a key role, alternatively, lifecycle-based models can be used.
-However, even if less common, probably due to the more detailed information requires, the usage of life cycle-based models provide an enhanced breakdown of the economic impact.
+However, even if less common, probably due to the more detailed information requires, the usage of lifecycle-based models provides an enhanced breakdown of the economic impact.

-Newer engines and larger aircraft helped significantly in reducing the DOC, this target has been reached with the introduction of new technologies such as increased use of carbon fibre reinforced polymer and advanced sophisticated metallic alloys to reduce weight, advanced integrated aerodynamics, improved systems and so on.
-Figure 3.19 - shows a typical gradual increase in the contributions to the DOC of an aircraft.
+Newer engines and larger aircraft helped significantly in reducing the DOC, this target has been reached with the introduction of new technologies such as increased use of carbon fbre reinforced polymer and advanced sophisticated metallic alloys to reduce weight, advanced integrated aerodynamics, improved systems and so on.
+Error!
+Reference source not found. shows a typical gradual increase in the contributions to the DOC of an aircraft.

-Figure 3.19 - Typical Direct Operating Cost Breakdown Fuel Price \$0.8.
+Figure 3.
+21 - Typical Direct Operating Cost Breakdown Fuel Price \$0.8.

 Another major issue and cost of aircraft design is the price of fuel.
 Kerosene will be the only viable fuel for passenger aircraft- due to its excellent energy density by volume and by weight.
 Nevertheless, in future, it will be produced from fossil oil, biomass and so on, and probably the cost will increase.
-Figure 3.20 - shows the cost of aviation fuel since the year 2000.
+Error!
+Reference source not found. shows the cost of aviation fuel since the year 2000.

-Figure 3.20 -Cost of aviation fuel since the year 2000.
+Figure 3.
+22 - Cost of aviation fuel since the year 2000.